kelseyhightower/konfig/docs/reference-syntax.md

 # Reference Syntax

-References to Kubernetes configmaps and secrets can be made when defining Cloud Functions environment variables using the following syntax with a slight variance between regional and zonal GKE clusters.
+References to Kubernetes configmaps and secrets can be made when defining Cloud Run and Cloud Functions environment variables using the following syntax with a slight variance between regional and zonal GKE clusters.

 Regional GKE Clusters